Key Takeaways

 Step 4: Prioritize acquiring links from domains that link to multiple competitors — these sites have demonstrated willingness to link to content in your niche and are statistically easier to get links from than cold outreach to random high-DA domains.

 Semrush's Backlink Gap tool, Ahrefs' Link Intersect feature, and Backlynk's directory database all surface "gap opportunities" — domains currently linking to competitors but not to you.
+Pair the count with a backlink quality vs. quantity review before adding a prospect to the outreach or submission queue.

 The target is not exact parity with the top-ranking competitor.
 Closing the gap to within 20–30% of the top competitor's referring domain count is generally sufficient to compete for the keyword, with content quality and topical authority covering the remainder.